ddvk/remarkable-hacks/README.md

 ### patch_203
 - change GoToPage icon to current/number of pages
-- fix keyboard losing focus on bookmark edit (scroll disabled may impact file exporting)
+- (bugfix) keyboard losing focus on bookmark edit (scroll disabled and may impact file exporting)
 - do not display current page in the footer (goto page icon)
 - fix: do not write on toc dialog